-The fundamental activities conducted by BBH Luxembourg consist of the provision of global custody, fund accounting, fund administration and transfer agency services to Luxembourg and other European-based clients.
+The fundamental activities conducted by BBH Luxembourg consist of the provision of global custody, depositary services, fund accounting, fund administration and transfer agency services to Luxembourg and other European-based clients.
 BBH Luxembourg does not engage in proprietary trading, underwriting, commercial or personnel lending activities.
-As provided for in the law on the financial sector dated 5 April 1993 implementing Directive 2013/36/EU, credit institutions are to comply with applicable requirements for remuneration policies “in a way and to the extent that is appropriate to their size, internal organization and the nature, scope and complexity of activities”.
+As provided for in the law on the financial sector dated 5 April 1993, implementing Directive 2013/36/EU, as amended notably by Directive (EU) 2019/878, credit institutions are to comply with applicable requirements for remuneration policies “in a way and to the extent that is appropriate to their size, the structure, the internal organization and the nature, scope and complexity of activities”.

 In accordance with the principle of proportionality BBH Luxembourg is not required to set up a Remuneration Committee.
 While a Remuneration Committee is not required, BBH Luxembourg’s Supervisory Board is assisted by the Control functions’ central and independent internal review of the implementation of the remuneration policy, including Internal Audit’s independent review of the compliance with the regulation, group policies, procedures and internal rules.

 Various BBH Luxembourg groups are involved in the design, implementation, operation and supervision of the remuneration practices of BBH Luxembourg.

 - The human resources function participates in and informs on the development and the evaluation of the remuneration policy for BBH Luxembourg, including the remuneration structure, remuneration levels and incentive schemes to attract and retain employees and ensure that the remuneration policy is aligned with BBH Luxembourg’s risk profile.